 Go and Forge New Styles, Ye Sonic-Skálds of Modernity

 The Valkyrie is a discerning player's dream guitar—a rare and powerful instrument crafted to usher artistic souls toward greater realms of inspiration and expression.
 Ergonomic comfort, sustain and clarity are the fountainhead of her magical powers...

 Toneflow™ is a term that embodies passion for the complex synergy between an instrument's subsystems and components.
-It's an "everything affects everything" design philosophy which ultimately produces an exotic luxury guitar that is a joy to play and hear.
+It's an "everything affects everything" design philosophy which ultimately produces an exotic luxury guitar that is a joy to play and hear—a true paragon.

 Throughout the design process, attention to the endgame of amplifying strings with the utmost sustain, dynamic range and articulation remained in view.
 This was achieved through experimentation and prototype iterations.
 Each stage of discovery honed the guitar's potential for the nonconformist player who quests for deeper individuality and a similar path of personal growth.

 The result?
 Enjoy the coherence of top-tier wood and hardware enhanced by carbon fiber, aluminium, brass and stainless steel using modern construction methods.
 Thick fundamental tones, balanced string volumes, delightful overtones—an experience you can fall in love with each time you play.
 The Valkyrie is an invocation to make transcendent music and to flourish as an artist.